National Tsing Hua University: History

+Founding

-After American Secretary of State John Hay suggested that US$30 million Boxer Rebellion indemnity money paid to the United States was excessive, in 1909, President Roosevelt and the U.S. Congress agreed to reduce the Qing Dynasty's indemnity payments by US$10.8 million, on the condition that the funding be used as scholarships for Chinese students to study in the United States.
-Using this fund, Tsinghua College (清華學堂, Qīnghuá Xuétáng) was established in Beijing, China, on 22 April 1911 on the site of a former royal garden belonging to a prince.
-It was initially a preparatory school for students sent by the government to study in the United States.
+After U.S. Secretary of State John Hay suggested that the US$30 million Boxer Indemnity paid to the United States from China was excessive, U.S. president Theodore Roosevelt and U.S. Congress reduced the Qing indemnity by US$10.8 million on the condition that the funding be used as scholarships for Chinese students to study at American universities.
+Under this fund, Tsinghua College (清華學堂 (Qīnghuá Xuétáng)) was established in Beijing on 22 April 1911 on the site of a former royal garden belonging to a prince.
+It was initially a preparatory school for students intending to pursue studies in the U.S. on government scholarships.
 The faculty members for the sciences were recruited by the YMCA from the United States and its graduates transferred directly to American schools as juniors upon graduation.
 In 1925, the school established its College Department and started its research institute on Chinese Study.

+War years

 In 1928, the authority officially changed its name to National Tsing Hua University (NTHU).
-During the Second World War in 1937, Tsinghua University, Peking University, and Nankai University merged to form Changsha Temporary University in Changsha, and later National Southwestern Associated University in Kunming.
+During the Second World War in 1937, Tsinghua University, Peking University, and Nankai University merged to form National Changsha Temporary University in Changsha, and later National Southwestern Associated University in Kunming.
 After the war, Tsinghua moved back to Beijing and resumed its operation there.

 During the Sino-Japanese War, the library lost 200,000 volumes, out of a total of 350,000.

+Relocation to Taiwan

 In 1956, National Tsing Hua University (NTHU) was reinstalled on its current campus in Hsinchu, Taiwan.
 Since its reinstallation, NTHU has developed from an institute focusing on Nuclear Science and Technology to that of a comprehensive research university offering degrees programs ranging from baccalaureate to doctorate in science, technology, engineering, humanities and social sciences, as well as management.
 NTHU has been consistently ranked as one of the premier universities in Taiwan and is widely recognized as the best incubator for future leaders in industries as well as academics.
 Such stellar records are particularly exemplified by the outstanding achievements of alumni, including two Nobel laureates in physics (Dr. Chen-Ning Yang and Tsung-Dao Lee), one Nobel laureate in chemistry (Dr. Yuan-Tseh Lee) and one Wolf Prize winner in mathematics (Dr. Shiing-Shen Chern).